thebne/midiate/README.md

   icon: MusicNoteIcon,
 }
 ```
-Using this as a reference, let's go through the APIs.
+Here, we define our app's configurations, including a name and icon that will be featured on the main page.

+#### What did we just build?
+We've just build a react app that:
+- Appears on the main page, with an icon and name, that links to its main view.
+- Displays the currently played chord or note, and a history of all notes played on it's main view.
+- Displays a count of notes played on the status bar, which persists across apps.

+Our note-viewer thus has it's own **app view** AND controls a piece of the **status-bar**.

+Try it out!

 ### Semantics
-There are several concepts in MIDIate:
+There are several key concepts in MIDIate:
 - The **UI** consists of two parts: the **app view** and a **status bar**.
-- **Apps** are JS libraries that export React components.
+- **Apps** (in src/apps) are JS libraries that export React components.

   Apps get control in three different ways -  as a `BackgroundTask`, in the `StatusBar` or as a full app (`default` export).
   - **System apps** are special apps that have broad effects on the system.